 Just like the history of music, the history of audiobooks closely follows the twists and turns of the recording industry.

 One of the more remarkable turning points was the 1980s, with the longer audio format of cassette tapes and the inexpensive, portable Sony Walkman becoming prolific at the time.

 With the accessibility and format of recordings now able to more adeptly serve the audiobook industry, by 1984, there were 11 audiobook publishing companies.

 However, it was Brilliance Audio who created waves in the industry after inventing a way to record twice as much on cassettes.
 This meant audiobook publishers could now produce affordable unabridged editions of their most popular books.

 Just one year later, there were twice as many audiobook publishers in the market.
 New major book publishers, such as Harper and Row, Random House, and Warner Communications joined in the distribution of audiobooks.

-A number of events happened that cemented audiobooks as a profitable market.
-Join VOX Daily to learn how it unfolds.
+Also in the ‘80s, a number of events happened that cemented audiobooks as a profitable market.

 Leading the scene was the development of the Audio Publishers Association (APA), a professional non-profit trade association established by a group of publishers to promote awareness of spoken word audio and provide industry statistics to the public and its members.